International NVC Workshop

 Ruhpolding, 2nd – 12th October 2012

-“First call for children – networking” was the title of my 3rd International workshop for people who work with street children or orphans.
-It took place from October 2nd to 12th 2012 in Ruhpolding, Germany.
+“First call for children — networking” was the title of my 3rd international workshop for people who work with street children or orphans.
 47 Participants from 15 different nations met to learn about NVC and its application in their everyday life.
 They could choose between sessions for beginners and advanced learners.

 A further intention of this workshop was to connect people from different nations who have one thing in common: working with children on streets.
 I believe this aim was met when I saw all the different cultural people playing, singing and celebrating together, and exchanging the challenges they face at home, even in empathy groups.